hauptem/F5-Multisite-Dashboard/INSTALLATION.md

 Used to map remote Site names to API Host Virtual Server IP addresses. e.g. "NEWYORK = 192.168.4.33".
 It is this mapping that the Frontend uses to proxy JSON fetch requests to the API hosts.

 **5. `datagroup-dashboard-pools` (String)**
 Used to provide a list of pools to display. **This is an essential step.** LTM does not permit an iRule to determine general elements of TMOS configuration.
 Therefore we **must** administratively provide configuration attributes in the form of a list of LTM pool names that the dashboard will be permitted to process via LB::status events and subsequently display.
 This is the one data group that will require management of pools as new pools are implemented or pools are removed from LTM.
 A bash script has been provided to assist with the initial population of this data group.
-An iCall-based solution for automatic pool and alias datagroup management is currently in development and testing and is not offered in this solution at this time.
+An iCall-based solution for automatic pool and alias datagroup management is now available for use.

 **6. `datagroup-dashboard-pool-alias` (String)**
 Used to create alias names for actual pool names.
 This feature is optional, but the data group itself must exist.
 This is to permit 'Aliases' or user friendly names to be displayed instead of the actual LTM pool names.
 This is for environments where a pool name might not provide the best indicator of what the pool actually supports.